apache/submarine/docs/community/contributing.md

 * Reviewer can indicate that a patch looks suitable for merging with a comment such as: "Looks good", "LGTM", "+1".
 * At least one indication of suitability (e.g. "LGTM") from a committer is required to be merged.
 * Pull request is open for 1 or 2 days for potential additional review, unless it's got enough indication of suitability.
-* A committer can then initiate lazy consensus ("Merge if there is no more discussion") after what the code can be merged after a certain time (normally 24 hours) if there is no more reviews.
+* A committer can then initiate lazy consensus ("Merge if there is no more discussion") after which the code can be merged after a certain time (normally 24 hours) if there is no more reviews.
 * Contributors can ping reviewers (including committers) by commenting 'Ready to review' or suitable indication.